wandb/docs/docs/guides/track/public-api-guide.md

 pip install wandb[importers]
 ```

-Log in to W&B. Follow the prompts if you have not logged in before.
+Log in to the source W&B server.
+Follow the prompts if you have not logged in before.

 ```sh
 wandb login